 What type of practice?

-My Dynamic Yoga classes are loosely based on the Ashtanga Primary Series, originally created by Pattabhi Jois in Mysore, India.
-This series of yoga postures works both on building strength and openness throughout the body to create balance.
+My Dynamic Yoga classes incorporate a series of yoga postures designed both to build strength and openness throughout the body to create balance.
 By heightening bodily awareness and breathing technique, practitioners learn to work deeper within the poses.

-I use yoga props and modifications as I teach, to assist with alignment, and to allow students to explore their bodies and its capabilities in a safe, supportive and inclusive environment.
+I use a number of yoga props and modifications as I teach, to assist with alignment, and to allow students to explore their bodies and its capabilities in a safe, supportive and inclusive environment.

-To this framework, we often add yoga poses from outside the Primary Series, and Functional Range Conditioning movements (FRC) where it serves to facilitate another pose or build strength in a particular area.
-We sometimes explore these poses in a slower static style with props more akin to the Iyengar method or more dynamically.
+The 'theme' of the classes often changes as we work with particular areas of the body and/or specific movements.
+My teaching is influenced by many schools, including the Ashtanga Vinyasa, Iyengar and Yin.
+I also utilise Functional Range Conditioning movements (FRC) where it serves to facilitate another pose or build strength in a particular area.
+We sometimes explore these poses in a slower static style with props more akin to the Iyengar method or more dynamically, flowing with the breath.
 Occasionally, I mix everything up in a flowing sequence of moves often referred to as Vinyasa Flow as I love the creativity of this form of dynamic practice.